HkgGupta/Git-Commands/Basic GitHub Project Flow.md

 ## 5. Push Changes to the Remote Repository

-(i) Push changes to the remote repository:
+Push changes to the remote repository:

   ```bash
   git push